Local cleantech startup SemiosBio raises $102M

 “We send them on a wild goose chase,” says Gilbert.
 “They only have enough energy for one flight and they waste it on us.”

 This prevents pests from destroying valuable crops — and as pheromones are specific to bug types, they can target individual classes of pests, leaving bees alone.

-As a tech A company initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. looking to The process of introducing a new product or production method to market. their product, in October 2012 SemiosBio entered our A new business activity.
-A fast-tracking of progress towards one's goal, with the support of outside experts, support or infrastructure.
-Program through our partners at Venture Labs.
-The program connects entrepreneurs with A person with extensive knowledge or ability based on research, experience, or occupation and in a particular area of study. in their field and helps them define a business model specifically for growing technology companies.
+As a tech startup looking to commercialize their product, in October 2012 SemiosBio entered our Venture Acceleration Program through our partners at Venture Labs.
+The program connects entrepreneurs with experts in their field and helps them define a business model specifically for growing technology companies.